techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 ---
 # Manage voice recognition technology controls for an Intelligent Speaker

-This article provides guidance on how admins can enable Rooms for voice recognition and live transcription.
+This article provides guidance on how admins can enable voice recognition and live transcription for meetings that are held.
 As an admin, you have the ability to adjust the extent to which your organization lets users utilize voice recognition and Intelligent Speakers capabilities.

 > [!NOTE]
 > Intelligent Speaker is available in all countries and regions.
 See [Supported locales](#in-meeting-transcription-locales) for a list of the locales currently supported for biometric enrollment and in-meeting transcription.
 > [!NOTE]
 > **Teams Rooms:** Intelligent Speakers are available to customers with Teams Room Pro licenses.​​
 > **BYOD Rooms:** Intelligent Speakers available in rooms where the room host has either a Microsoft Teams Premium or Copilot license